phu004/JavaRTS/README.md

 # JavaRTS
-Hobby project, trying to create a simple RTS game with somewhat challenging AI using Pure Java.
+My hobby project, trying to create a simple RTS game with somewhat challenging AI with only Java.
-Feel free to grab anything you want here, including the source code and image files!
+Feel free to grab anything you like here, including the source code and image files!

 **How to run the game:**